AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/software-mgmt/configuration-templates.md

 You can create configuration templates for the following system types:

- - PI Adapter for Azure Event Hubs
+ - AVEVA Adapter for Azure Event Hubs

- - PI Adapter for BACnet
+ - AVEVA Adapter for BACnet

- - PI Adapter for DNP3
+ - AVEVA Adapter for DNP3

- - PI Adapter for Azure Event Hubs
+ - AVEVA Adapter for Azure Event Hubs

- - PI Adapter for BACnet
+ - AVEVA Adapter for BACnet

- - PI Adapter for DNP3
+ - AVEVA Adapter for DNP3

  - Edge Data Store

- - Edge Data Store Module

- - PI Adapter for Modbus TCP
+ - AVEVA Adapter for Modbus TCP

- - PI Adapter for MQTT

- - AVEVA Adapter for MQTT Module
+ - AVEVA Adapter for MQTT

- - PI Adapter for OPC UA

- - AVEVA Adapter for OPC UA Module
+ - AVEVA Adapter for OPC UA

- - PI Adapter for RDBMS
+ - AVEVA Adapter for RDBMS

- - PI Adapter for Structured Data Files
+ - AVEVA Adapter for Structured Data Files

 **Note:** You can only deploy edge modules using AVEVA Edge Management.